Agent Editor

 Select

-ASU_AgentEditoras your after-startup microflow in App > Settings > Runtime, or add it to your existing after-startup microflow.
+ASU_AgentEditoras your after-startup microflow in App > Settings > Runtime.
+Alternatively, add it to your existing after-startup microflow.

 Configuration